 Even if a stepparent has standing to pursue conservatorship of a child, he or she will likely face significant hurdles.
 Under Texas law, there is a rebuttable presumption that it is in a child’s best interest for the child’s parent to be appointed the managing conservator.
 Thus, the court will appoint one parent as the managing conservator or both parents as joint managing conservators for the child unless it would greatly impair the child’s emotional development or physical health.
 The presumption is governed by a preponderance of the evidence standard.
 In other words, a party seeking to rebut the presumption must show that it is more likely than not that it would be detrimental for the child for a parent to be the child’s managing conservator.Confer with a Seasoned Child Custody Lawyer in Dallas

 Stepparents’ rights disputes can be complicated and arduous.
 If you wish to seek custody of your stepchild or believe your estranged spouse intends to file a stepparent custody action, it is prudent to confer with an attorney regarding your case.
 At McClure Law Group, we have the skills and experience needed to help you fight to protect your rights, and we will advocate tirelessly on your behalf.
-We have an office in Dallas, and we are available to meet by appointment at our Collin County office in Plano.
 We frequently assist people in Dallas, Fort Worth, Richardson, Garland, McKinney, Irving, Rockwall, and Frisco.
 Additionally, we assist parties in family law matters throughout Dallas, Grayson, Collin, Denton, Rockwall, and Tarrant Counties.
 We can be reached at 214.692.8200 or through the form online to schedule a consultation.